-- Remuneration mix and market positioning; - Fixed and variable remuneration; - Downward adjustment (malus) of deferred remuneration; - Shareholding guidelines and hedging prohibitions; - Independence of Risk and Financial Control Personnel; - Requirements for other ANZ APRA Regulated Entities and Registered Superannuation Entity Licensees and NZ, France, Germany, United Kingdom (UK), HK, Indonesia and China based employees; and - Engagement of remuneration consultants.
+- Remuneration mix and market positioning; - Fixed and variable remuneration; - Downward adjustment (in-year adjustment, further deferral, malus and clawback) of variable remuneration; - Shareholding guidelines and hedging prohibitions; - Independence of Risk and Financial Control Personnel; - Requirements for other ANZ APRA Regulated Entities and Registered Superannuation Entity Licensees and NZ, France, Germany, United Kingdom (UK), HK, Indonesia and China based employees; and - Engagement of remuneration consultants.

-The objective of the ANZBGL Remuneration Policy is to shape ANZ's remuneration strategies and initiatives in line with the ANZ Reward Principles and applicable legal requirements.
-Our Reward Principles support the achievement of ANZ's purpose and strategy through programs that:
+The objective of the ANZBGL Performance and Remuneration Policy is to support the achievement of ANZBGL's purpose and strategy through ANZ's performance and remuneration arrangements, in line with the ANZ Group Reward Principles and applicable legal and regulatory requirements.
+Our Reward Principles guide ANZ's Group Performance and Remuneration Framework and are central to the ANZ Group Performance and Remuneration Principles is to drive the alignment of the Performance and Remuneration Framework with ANZ's business plan, strategic objectives, and risk management framework.
+Our Reward Principles support the achievement of ANZ's purpose and strategy by:

-- Attract, motivate and keep great people; - Reward our people for doing the right thing having regard to our customers and shareholders; - Focus on how things are achieved (values, culture and risk) as much as what is achieved (performance); and - Are fair and simple to understand.
+- attracting, motivating and keeping great people; - rewarding our people for doing the right thing having regard to our customers and shareholders; - focusing on how things are achieved (our behaviours (supported by our Values and Code of - Conduct), culture and risk) as much as what is achieved (outcomes against objectives); - being fair and simple to understand; and - in relation to Third Party Service Providers, identifying and mitigating material conflicts to the objectives of the Performance and Remuneration Framework that may result from the remuneration arrangements with Third Party Service Providers.